Self-playing Adversarial Language Game Enhances LLM Reasoning: Experiments

-Since the SPAG training loss includes the SFT data, we conduct an ablation study to test whether the performance gains on reasoning benchmarks come from the SFT data or our SPAG method.
-More specifically, we follow the training setups in Alpaca~\citep{alpaca} and conduct the supervised fine-tuning on both LLaMA-2-7B and Baichuan-2-13B with three epochs.
+\paragraph{Ablation Study} Since the SPAG training loss includes the SFT data, we conduct an ablation study to test whether the performance gains on reasoning benchmarks come from the SFT data or the SPAG method.
+More specifically, we follow the training setups in Alpaca~\citep{alpaca} and conduct SFT on LLaMA-2-7B and Baichuan-2-13B with three epochs.
 The checkpoint after the $i$th-epoch training is denoted as AlpacaSFT-$i$ ($i=1,2,3$) and tested on the same evaluation sets.
 The SFT models' performances are also reported in Figure~\ref{fig:self-play-reasoning-plot} and Table~\ref{tab:reasoning-results-llama} \& \ref{tab:reasoning-results-baichuan}.
 With the LLaMA base, our SPAG-3 model can uniformly defeat the SFT baselines with clear performance gaps on all benchmarks.
 With the Baichuan base, except the Mutual set, the SPAG models maintain noticeable advantages on other metrics.
-Considering the distinct surpass of overall performance, we claim that the major contribution to the reasoning improvements belongs to our self-play \& reinforcement learning scheme.
+Considering the distinct surpass of overall performance, we claim that the major contribution to the reasoning improvements should be credited to the SPAG scheme.